omkarcloud/botasaurus/README.md

 ## Thanks

-- Kudos to the Apify Team for creating `proxy-chain` library.
-The implementation of SSL-based Proxy Authentication wouldn't be possible without their groundbreaking work on `proxy-chain`.
+- Kudos to the Apify Team for creating the `got-scraping` and `proxy-chain` libraries.
+The implementation of stealth Anti Detect Requests and SSL-based Proxy Authentication wouldn't have been possible without their groundbreaking work on `got-scraping` and `proxy-chain`.
+- Shout out to zfcsoftware for developing `puppeteer-real-browser`; it helped us in creating Botasaurus Anti Detected.
+Show your appreciation by subscribing to their [YouTube channel](https://www.youtube.com/@zfcsoftware/videos) ⚡.
 - A special thanks to the Selenium team for creating Selenium, an invaluable tool in our toolkit.
-- Thanks to the creators of the cloudscraper library, which serves as the backbone behind our request Module.
+- Thanks to Cloudflare, DataDome, Imperva, and all bot detectors.
+Had you not been there, we wouldn't be either 😅.
-- Finally, a big thank you to you for choosing Botasaurus.
+- Finally, a humungous thank you for choosing Botasaurus.

 ## Love It?
 [Star It! ⭐](https://github.com/omkarcloud/botasaurus)

 Become one of our amazing stargazers by giving us a star ⭐ on GitHub!